quietvoid/dovi_tool/docs/editor.md

     // Level 11 Content type metadata
     // Optional, replaces existing L11
-    // Setting this implies converting to CM v4.0 "level11": {
+    // The RPU must already be CM v4.0 for this to have any effect "level11": {
         // 1 = Cinema, 2 = Games, 3 = Sports, 4 = User generated content
         "content_type": int,